-Do not attempt to repair a blown fuse or replace it with a fuse of a different color or
+Do not attempt to repair a blown fuse or replace it with a fuse of a different color or Ampere rating.

-Ampere rating.
 To do this could cause a fire in the vehicle resulting from a circuit overload.
-Have the fuse changed only by a MINI dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
+Have fuses replaced by your MINI dealer.◀

-A fuse allocation diagram is located on the inside of the fuse box cover panels.
+A fuse assignment diagram is located on the inside of the fuse box cover panels.